What to Expect

 How to Prepare

-Your main focus should be on preparing for your orientation sessions: view the pre-orientation videos (if required), review the pre-orientation checklist, pack (bring a laptop/tablet if possible), etc. However, if you’re feeling anxious about registering for classes, here are a few things you can do before you come to orientation:
+Your main focus should be on preparing for your orientation sessions: view the pre-orientation videos (if required) and review the pre-orientation checklist.
+However, if you’re feeling anxious about registering for classes, here are a few things you can do before you come to orientation:

-- Make sure you send any test scores (Advanced Placement, International Baccalaureate, etc.) directly to UT Austin, and consider bringing a copy of your scores with you to orientation.
+- Make sure you send any test scores (Advanced Placement, International Baccalaureate, etc.) directly to UT Austin.

 - Browse your college’s website and look at degree plans.